On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-forms an equivariant basis of the cotangent space of $\Spec(A_{\lambda})$ at $0$.
-Here $\sim 0$ means deleting this equivalence of coordinates from $\{c_{i}^j\}_{i\in \lambda,j\in \mu}$. \end{corollary} This is a direct consequence of (\ref{eq-Huibregtse-1}) and (\ref{eq-Huibregtse-2}).
-One can deduce from this description the smoothness of $\mathrm{Hilb}^n(\mathbb{A}^2)$ (see \cite{Hai98}, or \cite[\S 18.2]{MS05}).
-In section \ref{sec:pyramids} we will get a graphical impression how the smoothness fails in higher dimensions.
+This is a direct consequence of (\ref{eq-Huibregtse-1}) and (\ref{eq-Huibregtse-2}).
+One can deduce from this description the smoothness of $\Hilb^n(\mathbb{A}^2)$ (see \cite{Hai98} or \cite[Section~18.2]{MS05}).
+In Section~\ref{sec:pyramids}, we will get a graphical impression of how the smoothness fails in higher dimensions.